-Multi-Tiered System of Supports (MTSS)/ Response to Intervention(RtI) is a multi-tiered approach to instruction that is the framework of the general education program for all students including all those who experience difficulties either academically or behaviorally.MTSS helps to ensure that students have the opportunity to experience a full range of educational opportunities through the general education program and are college and/or career ready.
+Multi-Tiered System of Supports (MTSS)/ Response to Intervention(RtI) is a multi-tiered approach to instruction that is the framework of the general education program for all students including all those who experience difficulties either academically or behaviorally.
+MTSS helps to ensure that students have the opportunity to experience a full range of educational opportunities through the general education program and are college and/or career ready.
 The elementary and secondary MTSS model in Birdville ISD is designed so that it can be implemented within the unique parameters of each level.
-The core compnents of MTSS are multiple tiers of interventions, high-quality instruction based on a tiered system of interventions that is define, aligned, systemic, researched-based, and supported by the district and campus staff.
+The core components of MTSS are multiple Tiers of interventions and high-quality instruction based on a tiered system of interventions that are defined, aligned, systemic, and researched-based, and supported by District and campus staff.